Samsung unveils Galaxy S24, S24+ at Unpacked, same pricing as predecessors

 Galaxy S24+

 The S24+ has more RAM than the S24, but the latter is available in more storage variants.
 The S24 is available in 128GB, 256GB and 512GB models, all with 8GB RAM.
-The S24+, on the other hand, is available only in 256GB and 512GB variants, but with higher 12GB RAM.
+The Galaxy S24+, on the other hand, is available only in 256GB and 512GB variants, but with higher 12GB RAM.

 The Galaxy S24+ also features a 4,900mAh battery, which is 22.5 percent bigger than the Galaxy S24’s 4,000mAh battery.
 Both devices feature fast wireless charging 2.0, alongside wireless powershare.